Aeris111/CS_song/README.md

     > e.g. 李克勤 (Hacken Lee),容祖兒 (Joey Yung)

 ### Reason of Metadata choices

-- Names of singers and lyricists included in our metadata file to distinguish song from others which have the same title
+- Names of singers and lyricists included in our metadata file to distinguish song from others which have the same title.

 ## Source